edwardBenedict/RC-Hands-Ons/RC-HO-05-Events/RC-HO-05-Events-Teacher.md

 <p >Clarusway<img align="right"
   src="https://secure.meetupstatic.com/photos/event/3/1/b/9/600_488352729.jpeg"  width="15px"></p>

-# Hands-on Events in ReactJS
+# Hands-On Events in ReactJS

 > Purpose of the this hands-on training is to teach the students Events.